The Real Reason Executives Stop Reading Your Report

 "Q3 Revenue Down 8% — New Product Launch Delay Is the Primary Cause" — this communicates what happened and why in a single line.
 Executives grasp the core before they read a word of the body.

 A strong title meets three criteria: it is specific, it contains the cause, and it implies an action.
-A report where reading only the titles tells the full story — that is a great business report PPT.
+If the full story is clear from the slide titles alone, the report is doing its job.

-The 3-Layer Architecture for a High-Impact Business Report PPT
+The 3-Layer Architecture of a High-Impact Executive Report

 Layer 1: Status (What is happening?)

 Open with an Executive Summary that captures the essentials on one page.
-Follow with a performance dashboard showing key metrics at a glance, revenue, cost, and profitability status, and KPI achievement rates.
+Follow with a performance dashboard that shows key metrics at a glance, including revenue, costs, profitability, and KPI performance against targets.

 Layer 2: Analysis (Why is it happening?)